|

 exactly 100 set-up crew personnel attended training and

+were certified.
 A consistent field issue for manufactured homes continues

 to be excessive duct leakage, mostly because of butyl duct